tony-waters/tony-waters.github.io/_posts/2026-03-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 The @OneToOne annotation hides several structural decisions.

-The most important questions are:
+Assuming a simple Parent/Child relationship the most important questions are:

 - where the foreign key should live
 - whether navigation should be bidirectional